 Fixing, renovating and remodelling a bathroom is hard work.
-It’s one of the room in the house that you use the most and so you definitely don’t want to do a shoddy, half-hearted job.
-Unlike other rooms such as the office, living space or bedrooms, bathrooms have very specific plumbing, installation time, ventilation and electrical requirements.
+It’s one of the rooms in the house that you use the most and so you definitely don’t want to do a shoddy, half-hearted job.
+Unlike other rooms, such as the home office, living space or bedrooms, bathrooms have very specific plumbing, installation time, ventilation and electrical requirements.
 This may make you wonder whether you can actually add a bathroom anywhere in a house.

 Why would I want to add another bathroom to my home?

 There are several reasons why an additional or extra bathroom could be added to your existing space and can help to drastically increase your quality of life.

 By far the most common reason people cite for wanting to add a new bathroom is to make toilet or shower breaks more convenient and comfortable.
 En suite bathrooms are incredibly popular as they make life easier and become an integral part of your home.
 People like having their bathroom breaks undisturbed, and near to the place they work or sleep in their existing home.

 If you have a guest or main bathroom, you can have people over to stay more frequently as there is enough private space to be comfortable and less awkward.
 More space in this case equates to having more privacy and the option of another shower or toilets.
 This is the perfect solution.
 Most modern homes include a new bathroom or master bathroom as well as just enough room for a second toilet, often at ground level.
 An extra en suite bathroom, attached to the bedroom, could have a bath or half bath, sink or shower enclosure if there is enough space.